fotios-spyridonis/fotios-spyridonis.github.io/_pages/accessible-intelligence.md

 <h3>🔍 Transparency</h3>

-<p>Developing explanations and interactions that help people understand and interrogate AI behaviour.</p>
+<p>Developing explanations and interactions that help people with diverse needs and abilities understand and interrogate AI behaviour.</p>

 </div>